 Crochet Lily of the Valley Flower – Rounds 1 to 12:

-With yarn A (pink), make a magic ring (or ch 4, sl st into 1st st to form ring, ch 1).
+With yarn A (pink), make a magic ring (or ch 2, work rnd 1 into 2nd ch from hook).

 Rnd 1: 6sc into ring, sl st into 1st st to join, ch 1 (6).